HSF/hsf.github.io/_gsocproposals/2023/proposal_SMARTHEPEfficientSoftware.md

-Moreover, efficient software algorithms are crucial for the real-time data selection (trigger) systems in LHC experiments, as the initial data analysis necessary to select interesting collision events is executed on a computing farm located at CERN that with finite CPU resources.
+Moreover, efficient software algorithms are crucial for the real-time data selection (trigger) systems in LHC experiments, as the initial data analysis necessary to select interesting collision events is executed on a computing farm located at CERN that has finite CPU resources.

 The questions we want to start answering in this work are:
    * can small efficiency improvements in the software of Large Hadron Collider experiments